How to Charge Your Phone Faster: The Ultimate Guide

 So if you have a 6-foot cable, your phone will charge much more slowly than if you were using a 3-foot cable.
 Your adapter is dumping X amount of watts, but only Y amount makes it to the end because of the cable's resistance.

-Tips to Improve Your Phone Charging Speed
+Simple Tips to Charge Your Phone Faster

 Now that we've covered the basics, let's discuss a few things you can do to improve the charging speed of your electronic devices.